doranmartinez/Simple-Shell/README.md

 # Simple-Shell

-Using C I created a shell that executes simple system calls and can fork a thread in the background.
+Using C I created a shell that executes simple system calls that can fork a thread.